 The Impact of Terrorism and Counter-Terrorism Practices on Human Rights

 Eliminating Child, Early, and Forced Marriage by 2030

 During the first formal session, a vote will be held to determine the conference agenda.
 The order of the agenda might thus be subject to change.

-The conference (as well as the accomodation) will take place at the ,,Eppelein-Saal” of Youth Hostel Nuremberg.
-The hall is located at the Youth Hostel Nuremberg, Burg 2, 90403 Nuremberg, right next to the Nuremberg castle.
-It is a 5 minute walk away from Nuremberg Central Market (Hauptmarkt)
+The conference will take place between the 1st and the 3rd of March 2024 at the “Eppelein-Saal” of the Youth Hostel Nuremberg.
+The hall is located at DJH Jugendherberge Nürnberg (Burg 2, 90403 Nuremberg), right next to the Nuremberg castle.
+It is a 5-minute walk to Nuremberg’s Central Market (Hauptmarkt)

 Address: Burg 2, 90403 Nürnberg

 The Country Assignment starts on the 8th of December, 2023, at 6 PM (GMT+1).
 The assignment will be opened on the website and it will be on a first-come, first-serve basis.

 For the assignment, you will have to provide us with a priority list of three countries from all of the current UN Member States.